raspberrypilearning/cd-beginner-python-sushi/en/step_8.md

 ## Let's make a game!

 So now you've learned about:
-  * `print` statements: Talking to our user
+  * `print` statements for talking to our user
-  * variables: A way to get our program to remember and update values
+  * variables, which are a way to get our program to remember and update values
-  * strings: Pieces of text
+  * strings, which are pieces of text
-  * `input`: How to get information from our user
+  * `input` for getting information from our user
-  * maths: How to do maths with a number
+  * maths: how to do maths with a number
-  * integers: Numbers for doing maths with
+  * integers, which are numbers for doing maths with
-  * `if` statements: Do something based on a condition
+  * `if` statements, to make your code do something based on a condition
-  * `while` loops: Keep doing something until a condition isn't true
+  * `while` loops, to make your code keep doing something until a condition isn't true

-You can use these to make this game:
+You can use these tools and commands to make this game:
   * There is a number (an integer), between 1 and 9, that the program picks in secret
   * The player has 5 guesses to pick the number
   * The game teaches the player the rules
   * The player is told after each guess whether the number is lower, higher, or correct, and how many guesses they have left
   * If the player gets their guess right, they get a special winning message
-  * If the player gets their 5th guess wrong, the game is over and they lose
+  * If the player gets their fifth guess wrong, the game is over and they lose

 You can play an example of the game at [dojo.soy/py-dice](http://dojo.soy/py-dice){:target="blank"}.

-You're missing just one thing to be able to write this game: A way to get a random number between 1 and 9.
-The code to do this is a little beyond what you've covered, so just treat this next bit as a piece of magic.
+You're missing just one thing to be able to write this game: a way to get a random number between 1 and 9.
+The code to do this is a little beyond what you've covered, but you can use it right now without understanding exactly how it works.
 It will be explained in later Sushi Cards.

 + Put this as the **first line** in your program:
 ```python